Washington Revels Recordings

 Joining Washington Revels Heritage Ensembles, Brass Quintet and String Band on the recording, are guest artists, Jacqueline Schwab, Bruce Molsky, Pete Cooper, The Federal City Brass Band, Douglas Jimerson, and Magpie.

-Learn more about "Hard Times Come Again No More" and order a copy
+Learn more and Order a copy

 Montgomery County During the Civil War, 1861-1865